Woodside Lease Extension - Free Consultation

 Decision in Croydon

-An example of a Lease Extension matter before the tribunal for a Woodside premises is Ground Floor Flat 14 Lodge Road in October 2013. the tribunal held that the price payable for the acquisition of the extended lease of the property should be £12,590 .00 This case related to 1 flat.
-The unexpired term as at the valuation date was 69.46 years.
+An example of a Lease Extension matter before the tribunal for a Woodside flat is Ground Floor Flat 14 Lodge Road in October 2013. the tribunal held that the price payable for the acquisition of the extended lease of the property should be £12,590 .00 This case related to 1 flat.
+The unexpired residue of the current lease was 69.46 years.